DemonBoiAnzu/DeathNote/README.md

                     }));
 ```

-And that's it!
-Don't forget to call `AfflictionManager#refreshAfflictionsBook()` after registering your Afflictions so the Affliction book is updated with your new entries (this is to prevent it constantly refreshing the book, it should only be refreshed when needed).
-Remember you can register multiple afflictions at a time.

 The above forces the addon to only function if Death Note is present if done without the below, if it is not, it won't load - however, you can of course make it optional - for instance, if the plugin is present, register your Afflictions, if not, do nothing or whatever else.

 Usually, I do it this way in my main class: